 Growing food in a balanced ecosystem means pests and disease are balanced with healthy biology, minimizing problems from pests and disease.
 A healthy ecosystem will grow higher yields of food, food that is bigger, better, and tastier, as plants and animals begin reaching their genetic potential.
 Food becomes medicine.

-Natural Farming techniques can be adapted in any growing climate, and in any size operation from small home gardens to large commercial operations.
+Natural Farming techniques can be adapted in any growing climate, and scaled to any size operation from small home gardens to large commercial operations.